 I had a coach at Tempe High School, Curtis Cook, who also loved the powerlifting game.
 He gave me lots of encouragement and support, even accompanying me to some local meets.
 I ended up setting state teenage records in the squat and total (or deadlift).
-Records were not well-kept in those days, but I'm please to note that while I'm no longer the "official" state teenage record hold for the squat or deadlift, my lifts are still, over 25 years later, higher than the official state records.
+Records were not well-kept in those days, but I'm please to note that while I'm no longer the "official" state teenage record hold for the squat or deadlift, my lifts were still over the official state records some 25 years later.

 I found an old copy of Powerlifting USA from 1983.
 It contained a meet report for the November, 1982, Valley Classic in Paradise Valley, AZ.
 I was nineteen years old and squatted and deadlifted 501 in the 165 pound weight class.
 Click for a copy of the meet results

 When I was 20 years old I was squatting and deadlifting 550, and benching 275, while lifting in the 165 and 181 pound class.
 I did this training myself, with no lifting partner, completely drug free.
 Much more impressive than my current gym lifts as an overweight middle-ager!

 Back in the 80s, the reality of life set in and I fell away from the game.
 I would lift on and off, but never heavy until 20 years later when we would move from Arizona to New York.
 I joined a local gym and was bitten by that bug again.
-Lifting two days per week, with some long breaks in between, I've managed to get my bench up around 300 (my bench has always been my weak point) and my squat up to around 600.
-I'm still trying to regain my deadlifting form having switched to sumo-style to save my back.
+Lifting two days per week, with some long breaks in between, I had managed to get my bench up around 300 (my bench has always been my weak point) and my squat well over 600 lbs (I doubled 627).

 UPDATE: MY POWERLIFTING CAREER IS OVER DUE TO THE ENCOUNTER WE

 A few pics from the early days.